martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   identifiers of type URI-ID (e.g., this is true of {{SIP}} as specified by
   {{SIP-CERTS}}), then the certificate SHOULD include a URI-ID.
-The scheme MUST be that of the protocol associated with the application service type and the "host" component (or its equivalent) MUST be the fully qualified DNS domain name of the service.
+The scheme MUST be that of the protocol associated with the application service type and the "host" component (or its equivalent) MUST be the FQDN of the service.
 The application protocol specification MUST specify which URI schemes are acceptable in URI-IDs contained in PKIX certificates used for the application protocol (e.g., `sip` but not `sips` or `tel` for SIP as described in {{SIP-SIPS}}).